alex-arapov-pmp/dedcoin/README.md

 of the discussion board!

 ## License - Much license ⚖️
-dedcoin Core is released under the terms of the MIT license.
+Dedcoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see [opensource.org](https://opensource.org/licenses/MIT)